Jacques Futrelle: Personal life

 In 1895, he married fellow writer Lily May Peel with whom he had two children, Virginia and Jacques "John" Jr. His great-grandson is writer David Futrelle.

 Death

-Returning from Europe aboard the RMS Titanic, Futrelle, a first-class passenger, refused to board a lifeboat, insisting Lily do so instead, to the point of forcing her in.
+Returning from Europe aboard the RMS Titanic, Futrelle, a first-class passenger, refused to board a lifeboat during its evacuation, insisting Lily do so instead, to the point of forcing her in.
 She remembered the last she saw of him: he was smoking a cigarette on deck with John Jacob Astor IV.
 He perished in the Atlantic and his body was never found.
 On July 29, 1912, Futrelle's mother, Linnie Futrelle, died in her Georgia home; her death was attributed to grief over her son.

 In popular culture

 Futrelle is used as the protagonist in Max Allan Collins' disaster series novel The Titanic Murders (1999), about two murders aboard the Titanic.